ligato/docs/docs/developer-guide/kvscheduler.md

 ### Mediator Pattern

-KVDescriptors are based on the [mediator pattern](https://en.wikipedia.org/wiki/Mediator_pattern), where plugins are decoupled and no longer communicate directly with each other.
+KV Descriptors are based on the [mediator pattern](https://en.wikipedia.org/wiki/Mediator_pattern), where plugins are decoupled and no longer communicate directly with each other.
 Instead, interactions between plugins are handled through the KV Scheduler mediator.

 Plugins need only provide CRUD callbacks, and describe their dependencies on other plugins through one or more KVDescriptors.
 The KV Scheduler is then able to plan operations without knowing what the graph vertices represent in the configured system.
 Furthermore, the set of supported configuration items can be extended without altering the transaction processing engine or increasing the complexity of any of the components.
 All that is required is to implement and register new KVDescriptors.